Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 **DesnoGuns Mod r018**
 {% highlight text %}
-- NEW: support for Minecraft PE 0.15 (works only with the latest beta of BlockLauncher, get it from here: http://zhuoweizhang.net/MCPELauncher/MCPELauncherApp-release-beta.apk )
+- NEW: support for Minecraft PE 0.15
 - NEW: a new Sniper Rifle, the M40A3 Night Vision
 - NEW: Night Binoculars
 - NEW: Jungle Camo Armor